flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-23/index.md

     _key: card-4-bed42f4d-7ebd-4b92-a91a-002715fece82
   - order: 4
     body: >-
-      > ‘The green dream or whatever they call it, nobody knows what it is, but they’re for it right?’
+      > "The green dream or whatever they call it, nobody knows what it is, but they’re for it right?"

       House Speaker Nancy Pelosi (D-CA) dismissing fellow democrat Rep.
       Alexandria Ocasio-Cortez’s ‘Green New Deal while launching a new committee